Skip to main content

 If you rent, do not wait for a separate statewide senior rebate check that Hawaii does not offer.
 Hawaii’s closest statewide renter help is the low-income household renters credit on Schedule X. Homeowners should look at county relief instead, such as Honolulu’s homeowner tax credit, Maui’s circuit breaker, or Kauai’s Home Preservation Tax Limitation.

 Ask one question before claiming the renter credit: was the rental unit fully subject to real property tax?
-The state instructions say rent paid for partly or fully exempt property does not qualify.
+The state says rent paid for partly or fully exempt property does not qualify.
 That can knock out claims for some subsidized housing, nonprofit-owned housing, military housing, dorms, or an owner-occupied home where you rent a room.

 Free tax help in Hawaii